 Last week I visited New York where something of a success story is happening.

-The potential is to go further and help Mobile operators offload user sessions and data to a street kerbside Wi-Fi network with fibre to the Kiosk with multi-gigabit speed connections.
-In a congested city like New York where cell towers are at very high roof level, this adds real wireless coverage and capacity improvements with all the social, economic and efficiency benefits it can bring.
+The potential is to go further and help mobile operators offload user sessions and data to a street kerbside Wi-Fi network with fibre to the Kiosk with multi-gigabit speed connections.
+In a congested city like New York where cell towers are at a very high roof level, this adds real wireless coverage and capacity improvements with all the social, economic, and efficiency benefits it can bring.

 LinkNYC users are able to roam securely and seamlessly between kiosks without having to log in again.
 When they’re in range of a kiosk, their devices are connected due to a profile they’ve previously downloaded or is already provisioned on their sim card.
 It’s a less frustrating, more productive user experience and the way that we should be using Wi-Fi.

-Beyond New York City, this cellular-like user experience is the reason why Hotspot 2.0 services are in high demand.
-In 2019 they’ve been showcased to delegates at events including the Wireless Broadband Global Congress in Atlanta (and upcoming) in Frankfurt and significantly at the world’s largely cell-fest, Mobile World Congress, Barcelona – in the MWC Fira Exhibition Centre (with 100k+ visitors) and at other key points in a joined up traveller journey (El Prat international airport, main train stations, key outdoor areas and selected hotels) – with a profile installed, the user can seamlessly connect to Wi-Fi in all these locations.
+Beyond New York City, this cellular-like user experience is the reason why Passpoint services are in high demand.
+In 2019 they’ve been showcased to delegates at events including the Wireless Broadband Global Congress in Atlanta (and upcoming) in Frankfurt and significantly at the world’s largely cell-fest, Mobile World Congress, Barcelona. in the MWC Fira Exhibition Centre (with 100k+ visitors) and at other key points in a joined up traveller journey (El Prat international airport, main train stations, key outdoor areas and selected hotels), with a profile installed, the user can seamlessly connect to Wi-Fi in all these locations.

-Hotspot 2.0 is also used by hotels, train operators, coffee chains and in other city centres, to give users a better, seamless Wi-Fi experience.
-I am aware of an upcoming Central London deployment that will include Hotspot 2.0 as part of a new network providing coverage at well-known tourist locations.
-Visitors with the Hotspot 2.0 profile already on their devices will be automatically connected as soon as they’re within range of an enabled hotspot.
+Passpoint is also used by hotels, train operators, coffee chains and in other city centres, to give users a better, seamless Wi-Fi experience.
+I am aware of an upcoming Central London deployment that will include Passpoint as part of a new network providing coverage at well-known tourist locations.
+Visitors with the Passpoint profile already on their devices will be automatically connected as soon as they’re within range of an enabled hotspot.
 There will be no need for them to log in again or sign-up.

 It’s a great user experience that surprises and delights, improves user satisfaction, and can also be used as a channel for the brand or local authority to improve communication with users.
-Moreover, with security in mind, Hotspot 2.0 employs an encrypted radio link from handset to Wi-Fi access point.
+Moreover, with security in mind, Passpoint employs an encrypted radio link from the handset to Wi-Fi access point.

-GlobalReach put the first major municipal Hotspot 2.0 service in place making user roaming possible in San Francisco and San Jose back in 2014, and we are involved in similar projects to overlay Hotspot 2.0 onto other international Wi-Fi services today.
+GlobalReach put the first major municipal Passpoint service in place making user roaming possible in San Francisco and San Jose back in 2014, and we are involved in similar projects to overlay Passpoint onto other international Wi-Fi services today.
 Imagine if every major international city did that.

-To these early adopters Hotspot 2.0 Wi-Fi is a complementary service to cellular services for a long list of reasons including cost, capacity, speed, management ease, better indoor performance and more flexible traffic management.
-However, it’s with the recent announcement of Hotspot 2.0 Release 3 capabilities, which GlobalReach as a contributor to the standard, has made available now), that things have started to get very interesting.
+To these early adopters, Passpoint Wi-Fi is a complementary service to cellular services for a long list of reasons including cost, capacity, speed, management ease, better indoor performance, and more flexible traffic management.
+However, it’s with the announcement of Hotspot 2.0 Release 3 capabilities, which GlobalReach as a contributor to the standard, has made available now), that things have started to get very interesting.

-Network convergence use cases like this elevate Wi-Fi services to a valuable asset which service providers and enterprises can use to negotiate access deals with cellular operators to recoup and offset the costs of building and managing these high-performance services – particularly for indoor environments which are unlikely to be the priority for 5G coverage for cellular Operators.
+Network convergence use cases like this elevate Wi-Fi services to a valuable asset that service providers and enterprises can use to negotiate access deals with cellular operators to recoup and offset the costs of building and managing these high-performance services – particularly for indoor environments which are unlikely to be the priority for 5G coverage for cellular operators.

-Hotspot 2.0 has also created a new financial opportunity for these cellular operators.
-Demand on networks is so high, that we are now involved in strategic discussions about how to use carrier-grade Wi-Fi as a way to manage RAN (Radio Access Network) CAPEX and OPEX expenditure.
+Passpoint has also created a new financial opportunity for these cellular operators.
+Demand for networks is so high, that we are now involved in strategic discussions about how to use carrier-grade Wi-Fi as a way to manage RAN (Radio Access Network) CAPEX and OPEX expenditure.

 Because of the relatively lower cost of Wi-Fi, this is a significant step towards controlling operators’ infrastructure costs.
 Moreover, if traffic is managed effectively, user satisfaction can be improved, so helping with churn management for cellular data subscriptions.

-Wi-Fi offload used to be the industry’s elephant in the room but as Wi-Fi and 5G convergence become commonplace, operators’ Hotspot 2.0 deployments are to be applauded.
-They’re making capital out of new technology which is beneficial for operators, vendors and end-users.
-My long-held view is that operators need to focus more on their customers’ actual experience and less on the technology that they deploy – they should not define themselves by the technology they deploy but rather the service they offer customers – ie mobile data access, over whichever network technology best meets the customer need and the optimal cost.
+Wi-Fi offload used to be the industry’s elephant in the room but as Wi-Fi and 5G convergence become commonplace, operators’ Passpoint deployments are to be applauded.
+They’re making capital out of new technology which is beneficial for operators, vendors, and end-users.
+My long-held view is that operators need to focus more on their customers’ actual experience and less on the technology that they deploy i.e. mobile data access, over whichever network technology best meets the customer need and the optimal cost.

-At the end of the month, I’ll be at the Wireless Broadband Alliance’s Wireless Global Congress in Frankfurt, where I look forward to some lively Wi-Fi 6 / 5G convergence discussions where the opportunity of Hotspot 2.0 will be front and centre.
+At the end of the month, I’ll be at the Wireless Broadband Alliance’s Wireless Global Congress in Frankfurt, where I look forward to some lively Wi-Fi 6 / 5G convergence discussions where the opportunity of Passpoint will be front and centre.